antarctica/bas-style-kit-docs/README.md

 5. `$ cd ..` (back to *provisioning*)
 6. `$ ansible-playbook site-development-local.yml`
 7. `$ cd ..` (back to *bas-style-kit-docs*)
+**Note:** This information is out of date and should not be relied upon.

 To bring up the staging environment: